Horbenkodev/hugo-blog/content/posts/it-duel-2017-implementation-part2-digital-ocean-droplets-and-dokku-setup/index.md

 breadcrumbs: IT Duel 2017 - DigitalOcean Droplets and Dokku Setup
 slug: it-duel-2017-implementation-part2-digital-ocean-droplets-and-dokku-setup
 draft: false
-publishDate: 2018-02-09T00:00:00Z
+publishDate: 2018-02-09T00:00:00.000Z
 image: digital-ocean-dokku.jpeg
 og_image: digital-ocean-dokku.jpeg
-description: In the first article of the series, we recalled the rules of the game and the technical characteristics of the game engine.
-Now, let's describe how to use DigitalOcean and Dokku to allow players to write a bot in multiple languages, while having guaranteed equal resources in runtime and a pleasant deploy procedure.
+description: In the first article, we covered the game rules and engine specs.
+  Now, we’ll show how to use DigitalOcean and Dokku to let players write bots in various languages.
 promote:
   promote: false
 top: false